Amusement Park Accidents in Charlotte, NC

 When you and your family go to an amusement park, you expect to have an entertaining time.
 However, fun at the amusement park can be interrupted if somebody sustains an injury on the park premises or on a defective ride.
-At Price, Petho & Associates, we are here to help if you need a Charlotte amusement park accident attorney.
+At Price Petho & Associates P.L.L.C., we are here to help if you need a Charlotte amusement park accident attorney.
 We have the resources necessary to conduct a complete investigation into your case and prove the liability of the amusement park owners and operators.
 Let us work to secure the compensation you deserve.

-North Carolina Department of Labor inspectors is responsible for inspecting amusement devices operating in the state to ensure passenger and operator safety.
+North Carolina Department of Labor inspectors are responsible for inspecting amusement devices operating in the state to ensure passenger and operator safety.
 This includes permanent amusement rides as well as traveling devices (such as those used at fairs), which are inspected before they operate at each location.
 Companies or individuals planning to operate amusement rides in North Carolina are required to submit a notice to the NC Department of Labor Elevator and Amusement Device Bureau at least 10 days before the intended date of operation.

 Charlotte amusement ride injuries can be severe